-20. How well does this belt hold up to heavy use?
+24. How well does this belt hold up to heavy use?
 Does it skew?

 You can check this yourself to some degree by looking at the transport belt from either side.
 Have the lighting shine on the belt so that you can see the horizontal sections.
 What you want to see is whether the woven aspect of the belt remains straight, or whether it has shifted from stress and strain.
-Dilli has strict Q/A guide line to control for the belt feeding.
-It is our know-how no other maker has it.

-Several other UV printers have an infamous record of belts that may be so unstable that they "wander."
-This is the word that an owner of an Octopus combo-style printer used.
+Several UV printers have an infamous record of belts that may be so unstable that they "wander."